Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Simulation Results

 In addition to cost comparison, we provide a specific example from Environment 4 to illustrate how mutual adaptation enables the robot to influence human decisions and improve the team's behavior.
 Specifically, in this scenario, the robot prefers path option 3 $(A, \xi_2, B)$ based on objective evaluation, whereas the human subjectively prefers option 4 $(A, \xi_1, B)$ (with the highest probability).
-We showcase the resulting team trajectory under four cases, assuming the human has three different stubbornness sensitivity $\eta=5, 10.5, 15$, respectively, or when the mode transition mechanism is not applied (i.e., the robot always passively adapts to the human).
+We showcase the resulting team trajectory under four cases, assuming the human has three different stubbornness sensitivity $\eta=5, 10.5, 15$, respectively, or when the mode transition mechanism is not applied (i.e., the fixed human-leading mode).
 The corresponding trajectories are shown in Fig.~\ref{fig_human_stubbornness}-a; the evolution of human stubbornness over time is shown in Fig.~\ref{fig_human_stubbornness}-b.
 For $\eta=5$, the human becomes stubborn quickly, which limits the robot's influence on the team.
-Consequently, their trajectory almost follows the case without the model transition mechanism, i.e., they follow human preferred path option 4.
-On the other hand, if $\eta=10.5$ or $15$, we observed that at a later time (time steps 42, 66, respectively), $\phi(k)$ exceeds 1, and the robot transited to adapt human.
+Consequently, their trajectory almost follows the case without the model transition mechanism, i.e., they follow the human preferred path option 4.
+On the other hand, if $\eta=10.5$ or $15$, we observed that at a later time (time steps 42, 66, respectively), $\phi(k)$ exceeds 1, and the robot transitioned to adapting to the human.
 However, at this moment, the team’s current position leads the human to change their preference to option 3, as shown in Fig.~\ref{fig_human_stubbornness}-a.
 Thus, the team completes the task using this path.
 This demonstrates that the robot successfully influences human behaviors before they become fully stubborn, ultimately reducing the team's cost.
 These results verify the effectiveness of our model.
 With a gradually increasing human stubbornness parameter and the robot’s mode transition mechanism, the team completes the task using a more efficient path.
+Thus, this example qualitatively supports \textbf{H2}.